1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Project_Camera_Based_2D_Feature_Tracking/README.md

 * Extracting and matching keypoint descriptors using methods such as FLANN and k-NN
 *
 These techniques lay the groundwork for the subsequent step: estimating time-to-collision.

+# Visualization of the results

+Keypoints visualized with SIFT detectors, indicating keypoint size and orientation.